aswatisrl/vidi-mqtt-driver/README.md

 ```

 # Initialization
+Once the service is started, do the following operations:

 ### Frontend
 Log in to the web configuration page of the driver by opening a web browser and entering the url `http://127.0.0.1`